A case study on parametric verification of failure detectors: Model of Computation

 \begin{enumerate} \item For every message $m \in \msg$, for every pair of states $\tempconf{} , \tempnextconf{} \in \tempconfs{N}$, we have $\tempconf{} \tempsnd{}{m} \tempnextconf{}$ if and only if \begin{enumerate} \item $\getPC{\tempconf{}} \in \locsnd \land \getPC{\tempnextconf{}} = \nextLoc(\getPC{\tempconf{}}) \land \{m\} = \genMsg(\getPC{\tempconf{}})$ \item $\forall i \in \nid \colon \getBox{\tempconf{}}{i} = \getBox{\tempnextconf{}}{i}$ \item $\forall i \in \nid \colon \getDatum{\tempnextconf{}}{i} = \nextVar \big( \getPC{\tempconf{}}, \emptyset, \getDatum{\tempconf{}}{i} \big) $ \end{enumerate}

 Constraint (a) implies that the update of a program counter and the construction of a sent message $m$ depend on only the current value of a program counter, and a process sends only $m$ to all in this step.
 For example, process $p$ in Algorithm~\ref{algo:detector1} sends only message ``alive'' in Task 1.
 Constraint (b) refers to that no message was delivered.
-Constraint (c) implies that the value of $\getDatum{\tempnextconf{}}{i}$ depends on only the current location, an empty set of messages, and the value of $\getDatum{\tempconf{}}{i}$.
+Constraint (c) implies that the value of $\getDatum{\tempnextconf{}}{i}$ depends only on the current location and the value of $\getDatum{\tempconf{}}{i}$.
+The empty set in Constraint (c) means that no messages have been delivered.

 \item For arbitrary sets of messages $S_1, \ldots, S_N \subseteq \msg$, for every pair of states $\tempconf{} , \tempnextconf{} \in \tempconfs{N}$, we have $\tempconf{} \temprcv{}{S_1}{S_N} \tempnextconf{}$ if and only if the following constraints hold: \begin{enumerate} \item $\getPC{\tempconf{}} \in \locrcv \land \getPC{\tempnextconf{}} = \nextLoc(\getPC{\tempconf{}}) \land \emptyset = \genMsg(\getPC{\tempconf{}})$